ramennaut/ramennaut/README.md

 </div>

 ---
 **Colophon:** This README profile is a living markdown file -- always a work in progress.
-Last updated 18 Feb 2024 by <a href="https://github.com/ramennaut">ramennaut</a>.
+Last updated 04 Dec 2025 by <a href="https://github.com/ramennaut">ramennaut</a>.